 Another difference between a window AC and a split AC has to do with maintenance costs and difficulties.
 Since the window-type AC can be accessed easily, its maintenance is simple and relatively cheaper than the split ACs.

-With the split AC, youll have to maintain two parts - the outer unit and the inner unit.
-While the outer unit does not present much of a challenge, its the inner unit that needs experts.
+With the split AC, you’ll have to maintain two parts – the outer unit and the inner unit.
+While the outer unit does not present much of a challenge, it’s the inner unit that needs experts.

 For instance, the first challenge is that the inner unit has to be serviced while it is mounted on the wall.
 Then, the next challenge is deep cleaning the fan blades and evaporator coils.